How to deal with disappointment

 Being willing to be flexible with how your plans look can make you more resilient.
 You never know, your Plan B might end up being more fun than your Plan A.

-- Plan B: If you can’t go interstate or overseas for schoolies, could you take a local holiday, or even plan a great staycation?
-If you can’t go out for your birthday with friends, organise a Zoom trivia or bingo night.
+Plan B: If you can’t afford to go interstate or overseas for a trip, could you take a local holiday, or even plan a great staycation?
+If you can’t go out for your birthday with friends, organise a makeup party later in the year.

-- Mark milestones in different ways: For example, to celebrate that you’ve graduated, you could have a graduation dinner with a friend or family, or treat yourself to a fun activity on your own.
+Mark milestones in different ways: For example, if you can’t get to your graduation event but still want to celebrate that you’ve graduated, you could have a graduation dinner with a friend or family, or treat yourself to a fun activity on your own.

 Change your self-talk